 If you find that black runs and moguls just aren’t proving challenging, then you might want to consider tree skiing.
 This form of downhill, also known as glade skiing, requires a challenging combination of speed, skill and stamina.
 It is really best for more advanced skiers.
 That said, after a few runs, it’s very easy to fall in love with skiing through untouched powder in the quiet of a wooded mountainside.
-The sport is particularly popular in North America and Canada.
-There are a few places in Europe where you can do it too.
+The sport is particularly popular in Canada in North America.
+There are a few places in Europe where you can enjoy skiing through trees too.
 Here are some of the best ski resorts for tree skiing in the world.
 Try it for yourself.

 Serre Chevalier one of the most popular ski areas in France boasts a large number of tree-lined slopes.
 This means that the scenery is different from other ski resorts in Europe; the resort is a fantastic spot for tree skiing.
 The trees in Serre Chevalier are well spaced and there is plenty of room to manoeuvre.
 It’s a great resort for those who are less experienced at tree skiing but are looking to improve.
 When you’re finished for the day, relax with a drink in the friendly bars and restaurants dotted around the resort.

 Located in Lake Tahoe near the California-Nevada border, Heavenly ski resort is an aptly-named haven for tree skiers.
-Whether you’re a more experienced skier looking for a challenging run, or in need of an easier run when trying it out for the first time, Heavenly has slopes to suit all.
-In addition, most of the trails are below the tree-line, which means you’re always surrounded by the forest and protected from the elements should a storm hit.
-Powder should also stay on the covered slopes for longer than it would on the exposed mountainside.
+Whether you’re a more experienced skier looking for a challenging run, or in need of an easier run when trying it out for the first time, Heavenly mountain resort has slopes to suit all.
+In addition, most of the trails are below the tree line, which means you’re always surrounded by the forest and protected from the elements should a storm hit.
+The powder should also stay on the covered slopes for longer than it would on the exposed mountainside.
 It’s definitely worth visiting Heavenly if you’re interested in skiing through trees.

-Call to speak to our experts to find out some of the best places for tree skiing.
+Call our experts on 020 7471 7700 to find out some of the best places for tree skiing.